whatnote/BrackenPenTurner/README.md

     - See individual item details
     - see all items for sale
     - able to view the total of your current purchases.
+    - able to puchase refils
+    - able to purchase select accessories .

 - Site Browser
     - Rigester for an account
     - able to log in and log out
-    - recvoery of forgotten password
+    - recovery of forgotten password
     - personalised profile

 - sorting and searching
-    - Sort the list of available products
+    - Sort the list of available pen
-    - sort a specific
+    - sort a specific type of pen
-    - sort multiple categories of products simltaneously
     - Search for a product be name or description
-    - Easily see what was search for and number of results.

 - Purchasing and checkout
+    - able to puchase as a one off user.
+    - able to puchase when logged in.

-    -
+- Site Admin
+    - able to add new pens to the site
+    - able to delete out of stock pens
+    - able to amend pen details on site

 ## Research